dfeehan/dfeehan.github.io/index.md

 **Updates**

+I got promoted!
+As of July 1, I am an Associate Professor at UC Berkeley.

+I gave a talk estimating adult death rates from sibling histories on at the WHO Working Group on Mortality Estimation.

+I co-organized the UC Berkeley Workshop in Formal Demography in May.

 I gave a talk at the United Nations Statistical Commision 53rd Session side event: "Use of surveys and censuses to fill adult mortality data gaps in the context of COVID-19."
 You can see a video of the event [here](https://www.youtube.com/watch?v=35NQM191tTo&list=WL&index=106).